 American is involved in a wide variety of military charities that work to support our men and women in uniform, veterans and their families.
-Our initiatives include providing support to organizations such as the USO, Air Compassion for Veterans, Hero Miles, Snowball Express and charter flights for Salute to the Troops, Seats for Soldiers and Honor Flights.
+Our initiatives include providing support to organizations such as Air Compassion for Veterans, Hero Miles, Snowball Express and charter flights for Salute to the Troops, Seats for Soldiers and Honor Flights.
 Through these and more charitable efforts, American continues to help make a difference in the lives of those serving our country.
 Find out more on how to donate.